 Why would you go: A studio set up by Matt Lo, a fitness expert in strength and conditioning who aims to make fitness more accessible to people wanting to get fit.
 By running a series of structured fitness classes, and not just general circuit classes, FitMiBODY is working towards making classes a bit more like having an actual PT – only quite a bit cheaper.
 Read about when we tried it out here.

-Cost: The team have set up a nice range of pricing options ranging from £280 for six weeks of unlimited classes, a plan designed by a personal trainer, as well as progress updates and access to a trainer. £100 for eight classes per month, or you can buy classes individually (or buy in bulk), which goes from £26 for one to £12 if bought as a 20 class package (£240).
+Cost: The team have set up a nice range of pricing options ranging from £240 for a month of unlimited classes and two personal trainer sessions to £100 for eight classes per month.
+Or you can buy classes individually (or buy in bulk), which goes from £26 for one to £12 if bought as a 20 class package (£240).
 There’s also a range of one-on-one personal training options.